Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 fritz the cat is like appleby in yes minister; now it's my favourite movie for the scripts

+the fact it makes sense; makes sense the fact it doesn't make sense; makes sense the fact it makes sense; doesn't make sense the fact it doesn't make sense; doesn't make sense

 (oranges, chillies,..) are good for eating people too weighing down plants /increases|decreases/ dimensions #bioplasticity growing plants upsidedown uses both light, and gravity, to increase dimensions #bioplasticity